 To be sick with a rare disease and to be doubted by medical professionals as to the truthfulness of symptom reporting and disease progression is absolutely devastating, especially where questions of parental fitness and child custody start to arise.
 It is MitoAction’s hope that the pages below will help families better navigate the medical system and feel more equipped to respond to such claims should they arise, and that practitioners will have more sensitivity to the impact of such terrible allegations on families.

-Mitochondrial disease varies greatly in its presentation and affects a wide range of body systems and organs.
+Related to the mitochondria. disease varies greatly in its presentation and affects a wide range of body systems and organs.
 Testing is not clear-cut and is continuously evolving, and most practitioners are not familiar with the spectrum of possible

 symptoms.
 As a result, Mito patients and families become the subject of Munchausen Syndrome, Munchausen Syndrome by Proxy (MSBP) and Medical Child Abuse allegations far more frequently than those with more well-described diseases.
 Hospitals are often too quick to separate children from parents suspected of Medical Child Abuse, adding even more stress and trauma to an already difficult situation.

 Moreover, virtually every adult mitochondrial disease patient has experienced questioning from medical professionals regarding a potential psychological underpinning for their symptoms, which often can delay diagnosis for months or years.
 Claims that adult symptoms are “psychosomatic,” “malingering,” “factitious,” “functional neurologic” or “somatoform” are hugely detrimental to patients and families and bring with them tremendous psychological and physical consequences.

 What are “Munchausen Syndrome” and “Munchausen Syndrome By Proxy”?